anrisakaki/anrisakaki.github.io/_pages/research.md

 [Working paper here](https://anrisakaki.github.io/files/Trump_and_Vietnam.pdf)

-### The long-term and intergenerational effects of the Vietnam War on human capital accumulation
+### The Long-Term and Intergenerational Effects of the Vietnam War on Female Labour

-### Firm-level response to mandated maternity leave extension: Evidence from the Vietnamese Enterprise Census
+### Firm-Level Response to Mandated Maternity Leave Extension: Evidence from the Vietnamese Enterprise Census

-### From slums to factories: Assessing the mental health impacts of structural transformation among the urban poor in Bangladesh
+### From Slums to Factories: Assessing the Mental Health Impacts of Structural Transformation Among the Urban Poor in Bangladesh
-_with Abu Siddique, Michael Vlassopoulos, Nusaiba Binte Zakaria_
+_with Abu Siddique, Michael Vlassopoulos, and Nusaiba Binte Zakaria_

-### Using psychological interventions to increase female worker hiring in Pakistan
+### Managers’ and Households’ Attitude Toward Women Working in Factories: Role Model Firms and Information Interventions in Pakistan
 _with Abu Siddique and Waqar Wadho_